buley/personal/src/content/self-sabotage.md

 *When problem-solving becomes procrastination.*

 **Pattern**
 When something isn't working, my instinct is to dissect it, analyze it, and rebuild it better.
-This serves me well in most areas, but sometimes, I don't need to fix something—I just need to let it go.
+This serves me well in most areas, but sometimes, I don't need to fix something--I just need to let it go.

 **Common Manifestations**
 - Overthinking instead of acting